If you don’t tell us when your circumstances change, you may be doing the wrong thing.

 For example, you need to tell us if:

 - your or your partner’s income changes

 - you or your partner don’t have to lodge a tax return

 - your child care arrangements change

-- your child starts or stops full time primary or secondary study
+- your child starts or stops full time secondary study

 - your child leaves your care

 - tell us about changes to your circumstances as soon as possible, and

 - regularly check your information is up to date through your myGov account